 What is an extrusion machining center?

-To understand what an extrusion machine is, you need to briefly overview the extrusion process itself.
+To understand what an extrusion machining center is, you need to overview the extrusion process itself briefly.

 The extrusion process

 Extrusion is a metal-forming manufacturing method used to create objects with specific cross-sectional profiles.
 The material will be pressed through a pre-shaped die.
 The process is a bit like squeezing toothpaste out of a tube.
-Imagine the toothpaste as a heated, cylindrical aluminum bar, also called an ingot.
+Imagine the toothpaste as a heated, cylindrical aluminum bar called an ingot.
 The toothpaste tube is the tool itself.
-The hot material is pressed through a tool/matrix that gives the profile its shape.
-When the profile leaves the tool, air or water is cooling it down it.
+The hot material is pressed through a tool/matrix that shapes the profile.
+When the profile leaves the tool, air or water cools it down.
 Then the shapes are stretched while they are still ’soft.’
-In this way, stresses are released in the aluminum, and the profiles finally get the right dimensions.
+This way, stresses are released in the aluminum, and the profiles finally get the correct dimensions.
 The profiles are cut and get their final strength through hot or cold aging.
-The final step is finishing or surface treatment to enhancing appearance and corrosion properties.
-Once this is completed, you are ready for a MODIG extrusion machining center to process the profile further and produce parts according to your specific requirements.
+The next step is finishing or surface treatment to enhance appearance and corrosion properties.
+After the surface treatment, you can use an extrusion machining center to process the profile further and produce parts according to your specific requirements.

 An extrusion machining center is a machine used to precisely cut and shape the extrusion to a finished part.
 To achieve the desired shape with pockets, holes, and other features the extrusion machining center utilizes various techniques such as sawing, deburring, drilling, turning, milling, and tapping.
 Its responsibility is to ensure the extrusion is cut and shaped perfectly.
 In MODIG’s machine portfolio, you will find several machining centers for extrusion machining.
 Our machines are known for their speed and reliability in this type of machining.
 MODIG’s machines can significantly reduce production time and minimize waste during processing, making them a top choice on the market.
 Contact us to learn more about the MODIG solutions!